 It is a Revenue Operations Studio that installs signal-led GTM infrastructure: the kind marketing managers can take into a board meeting as a pipeline number.
 The output is meetings with accounts in a Verified Buying Window, not a channel performance deck.

 Its core model monitors target accounts for buying signals such as job changes, funding rounds, hiring movement and tech stack shifts.
 When a Verified Buying Window opens, the system triggers AEO-informed outreach while the account is still evaluating.
-The technical stack is Clay, HubSpot and n8n, installed and managed by intelligent resourcing inside the client’s permanently.
+The technical stack is Clay, your CRM and n8n, built and run by Intelligent Resourcing as an ongoing managed capability inside the client’s revenue stack.

 For marketing managers, the practical difference is measurement and the Intelligent Resourcing output metric is meetings booked with in-window accounts.
 That is a number that holds up in a CFO review.
 Its Lead Generation Services position the work around signal detection, buying windows and revenue systems rather than general digital marketing.